 One solution would be to charge Scotland for its membership of the Union.
 Northern Ireland’s demented population would cough up billions rather than see Belfast handed over to Ireland, but it is more instructive and interesting to imagine what would happen if Scotland had to pay hard cash to avoid an enforced independence.

 Scottish Independence vies only with Proportional Representation to be the most monumentally boring political question of the day.
-After the recent publication of the white paper “Choosing Scotland’s Future,” the demand for Scottish Independence rose to an almost-audible listless grumbling, but amongst its adherents, such a demand always equates to little more than an opportunity to posture as a somewhat unlikely victim – a spectacle which contrasts painfully with the supposed masculine grit of the Scottish character – but it also involves forgetting a lot of history.
+After the recent publication of the white paper “Choosing Scotland’s Future,” the demand for Scottish Independence rose to an almost-audible listless grumbling.
+Amongst its adherents, such a demand always equates to little more than an opportunity to posture as a somewhat unlikely victim – a spectacle which contrasts painfully with the supposed masculine grit of the Scottish character – but it also involves forgetting a lot of history.
 In a cultural sense, Scotland has never convincingly resembled a nation since its Lowland cities collaborated with the English in order to crush the Highlands, or since the entirety of Edinburgh waited anxiously for their civilisation to be judged permissible (ie. sufficiently English) by a visiting Samuel Johnson.

 Scottish Nationalists have never produced a compelling, or even an interesting, vision of an independent Scotland.
 Their dreams of the liberated nation rarely stray very far from the model of the old British version, rendering the seizure and establishing of independence a rather trivial messing about (and a procedure which all of the proper nations went through over fifty years ago, after defeating some genuine imperialism.)
 Moreover, if the logic of Scottish Nationalism was pursued to its conclusion, then there would be nothing to stop similar regions such as Cornwall and Norfolk from securing their own autonomy, until Britain was reduced to the nation of London, a Singapore-style financial powerhouse with a motley assortment of pauper neighbours.
 But not only is the campaign for Scottish independence largely apolitical, but when contested it soon degenerates into a lot of petty speculative accountancy about how Scotland might afford to pay for its own public spending.
 It is boredom incarnate.